mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     **Aspect**: Your General has 40 HP but moves 1 less tile.

 name:     Amplification
-text:     Give a friendly damaged minion +2 Attack and +4 Health.
+text:     Give a friendly damaged minion +2⚔️ and +4❤️.

 name:     Dance of Dreams
 text:     Whenever a friendly minion dies this turn, draw a card.